paluh/purescript-undefined-is-not-a-problem/README.md

 ## Status

-I'm still working on nice API related to accessing nested fields and providing more and more instances for common types to improve error messages.
+*WIP* I'm still working on nice API related to accessing nested fields and providing more and more instances for common types to improve error messages.

 <!--
 But let's talk about the basics.
 The basic idea in `oneof` is to provide type safe casting for values of types which are members of "untagged union" type (like in _TypeScript_).